xrdocs/programmability/_blogs/2022-08-16-rahul-gnmi.md

 <details>
   <summary><b>Output</b></summary>

-This is an omitted outpu.
+This is an omitted out.
 ```json
 {
     "supported_models": [